haichuand/LocationSaver/README.md

+<h2>Introduction</h2>
-Location Saver is an Android app that allows users to save, edit and navigate back to current locations conveniently.<br>
+Location Saver is an Android app that allows users to conveniently save, edit and navigate back to current locations on the phone.
+User can save current location with just one click using the desktop widget.
+Inside the app, user can save current location with more customization, such as editing its name, notes and getting its address from the web.
+User can also browse the saved locations in a list and show the locations in an installed mapping app for navigation.<br>